y3owk1n/tailwind-autosort.nvim/README.md

 This project provides a way to achieve similar class sorting functionality.

 At the moment I do not need the full suite of tailwind-tools but just class sorting.
-This project extends sorting capabilities to work with `cn`, `cva`, `clsx` and `twMerge`, with sort and save functionality.
+This project extends sorting capabilities to work with `cn`, `cva`, `clsx` and `twMerge`, with sort & save functionality, and dedupe repeated classes.

 ## Contents